 We have endeavoured to ensure that there is adequate GPS (and cell phone) coverage at each timing station for efficient data upload.
 Please be aware that while each timing station has cell phone coverage it may not extend past that point.
 THIS IS NOT A REQUIREMENT FOR SOLO OR GROUP UNSUPPORTED PARTICIPANTS

 On junctions etc NO, but we will have checkers out on route to make sure the rules are been abided.

 There will be teams of travelling marshal’s en-route.
 It is your responsibility to make sure all crew members read the rule-book.
 Rules will be enforced strictly and time penalties will apply.

-There is a strict no drafting policy.
+There is a strict no drafting policy in all SOLO categories.